 Early submissions are encouraged.
-Please be aware of the different deadlines for international and New Zealand/ Australian submissions.
-The deadline for international submissions is MARCH 28 2014.
-The deadline for New Zealand, Australian and Pacific Islands submissions is APRIL 17 2014.
+Please be aware of the different deadlines for international and New Zealand/Australian submissions.
+The deadline for international submissions is MARCH 27 2015.
+The deadline for New Zealand, Australian and Pacific Islands submissions is APRIL 17 2015.
 Due to the large volume of entries every year we cannot guarantee consideration for any submissions received after the appropriate deadline.

 8. Transportation of selected films.
-Despatch of screening materials for films selected for NZIFF must be co-ordinated with our content manager(s).
+Despatch of screening materials for films selected for NZIFF must be co-ordinated with our Content Manager(s).
 NZIFF may, when requested, pay return freight on materials.
-Where material is travelling internationally from one festival to another we prefer to arrange the despatch to New Zealand and meet incoming charges; and for the receiving festival to arrange and pay for importing the film into their country.
+Where material is travelling internationally from one festival to another we will only pay transportation one-way unless otherwise arranged.
+Our preference is to meet

 9. Censorship.
 With the exception of some documentaries, all films screened in NZIFF must be classified by New Zealand film censorship authorities.
 NZIFF will meet all censorship charges and associated costs.
 The censor has only once requested cuts to any film submitted by NZIFF since 1976.
 In the unlikely event of any such request from the censor in the future, the final decision will rest with the filmmaker or the filmmaker’s nominated representative who will be given the opportunity to withdraw the film from NZIFF.
 If your film has been approved by the Films Censorship Board of Australia (M or lower) or by the British Board of Film Classification (12 or lower) it will probably be spared examination by censorship authorities in New Zealand.
 If your film is invited and falls into this category we will request a photocopy of the classification certificate.

 10. Information and publicity.
 NZIFF expect entrants to supply the submission material and information listed on the entry form.
-Entrants whose films are selected for participation in NZIFF will be asked subsequently to supply a presskit, high resolution images, posters and if required a trailer and scene clips.
+Entrants whose films are selected for participation in NZIFF will be asked subsequently to supply a presskit, high resolution images, posters, a trailer and scene clips.